OfficeDev/office-js-docs-pr/docs/develop/initialize-add-in.md

 ## Debug initialization

-For information about debugging the `Office.initialize` and `Office.onReady()` methods, see [Debug the initialize and onReady methods](../testing/debug-initialize-onready.md).
+For information about debugging the `Office.initialize` and `Office.onReady()` functions, see [Debug the initialize and onReady functions](../testing/debug-initialize-onready.md).

 ## See also